julienXX/julienxx.github.com/_posts/2015-07-13-contracts-with-ruby.md

 ## Pattern-matching

 Pattern-matching will, for a given value, test if it matches a pattern or not.
 If this is the case an action is triggered.
 It's a bit like Java method overloading.
-One could imagine it as a giant switch box but much more elegant.
+One could imagine it as a giant switch case but much more elegant.

 A simple example with calculation (not effective at all) of the Fibonacci sequence: